Gene Targeting Strategies:

 - Tol2 Transgenic

 Note: Selection marker for gene targeting is generally not required for animal model generation using CRISPR-based EGE™, in contrast to ESC/HR technology.
 The strategies shown below are based on traditional ESC/HR technology.

-In a global knockout (KO) mouse model, and exon of a target gene is globally deleted (EGE™ method) or replaced (ESC/HR) with a positive selection marker (Neomycin in most cases), thus inactivating the gene.
-In global or whole-body KO mice, the gene of interest in disrupted in every tissue.
+In a global knockout (KO) mouse model, an exon of a target gene is globally deleted (EGE™ method) or replaced (ESC/HR) with a positive selection marker (Neomycin in most cases), thus inactivating the gene.
+In a global, or whole-body KO mice, the gene of interest in disrupted in every tissue.

 A conditional knockout (cKO) model is generated via Cre-LoxP/Flp-Frt recombination systems.
 The targeted fragment to be knocked out is flanked by LoxP (or Frt) elements.
 Floxed mice are then bred with tissue-specific Cre or Flp mice, and sequences between the LoxP sites will be removed from the offspring’s genome in a tissue-specific pattern.
 LoxP fragments are typically inserted into the introns downstream of the ATG-containing exon, thereby removal of the flanked exon(s) will result in a frame-shift that disrupts protein expression.